VUB Scientific Data & Compute#

 Message of the Day

-The quick reference documentation offers structured and concise information for the day-to-day use of the HPC services at VUB.
-It focuses on our tier-2 cluster Hydra and covers all levels of expertise, from the VSC account creation to software optimization tips.
-Our documentation centre is also a point of entry to the extensive documentation available on the VSC documentation website.
+This quick reference guide offers structured, concise information for the daily use of our Tier-2 HPC clusters and Pixiu, our Research Data storage platform.
+The compute section covers best practices for using the HPC clusters, serving all levels of expertise, from VSC account creation to software optimization tips.
+It also acts as an entry point to the comprehensive resources available on the VSC documentation website.

 Recent News#